nvm-sh/nvm/.github/ISSUE_TEMPLATE.md

 - Is there anything in any of your profile files (`.bashrc`, `.bash_profile`, `.zshrc`, etc) that modifies the `PATH`?

 <!-- if this does not apply, please delete this section -->
-- If you are having installation issues, or getting "N/A", what does `curl --compressed -v https://nodejs.org/dist/` print out?
+- If you are having installation issues, or getting "N/A", what does `curl -I --compressed -v https://nodejs.org/dist/` print out?
 <details>
 <!-- do not delete the following blank line -->